 In addition to food and shopping, Draper Mercantile offers bike rentals and is conveniently located right beside New River Trail State Park, a linear park that runs 57 miles along the New River through four counties and the city of Galax.
 The park trails are also open for hiking and horseback riding.

-Continue south on Route 11, driving to the Big Walker Lookout Tower & Country Store in Wytheville.
+Continue south on Route 11, driving to the Big Walker Lookout Tower in Wytheville.
 Climb this 100-foot tower to get breathtaking views of the Blue Ridge Mountains, and spend some time perusing the country store, where you can purchase goods handmade by local Southwest Virginia artisans, as well as old fashioned fudge, homemade jams and jellies, hand-dipped ice cream, and a variety of other products.
 The shop often hosts historic demonstrations, such as apple butter cooking and blacksmithing, and live music performances during the weekends.

 A can’t-miss destination in the Wytheville area, Fort Chiswell Animal Park is the largest zoo in Southwest Virginia.
 This 45-acre animal park has a petting zoo that lets you get hands-on with animals like goats, llamas, and deer.
 Book a ride on the Safari Bus to explore the park’s Outback and get close to exotic animals such as camels, zebras, antelopes, ostriches, and buffalo.
-The park has limited seating on these rides to 50% capacity and are sanitizing the buses fully between rides to ensure the safety of their visitors.

-Restaurants, Breweries, Wineries, & More
+Restaurants, Brewerie s, Wineries & More

 The River & Rail Restaurant—Southern bistro in Roanoke featuring locally-sourced and seasonally-available cuisine.
-Open for patio dining or curbside pickup.

 Pop’s Ice Cream & Soda Bar—Old-fashioned soda fountain and ice cream parlor in Roanoke that serves delicious diner fare.

-Skeeter’s Hot Dogs—Historic restaurant in downtown Wytheville known for their “Skeeter Dogs”, which they have been serving since the 1920s.
+Skeeter’s Hot Dogs—Historic restaurant in downtown Wytheville known for their “Skeeter Dogs,” which they have been serving since the 1920s.

 7 Dogs Brew Pub—Brewery/restaurant serving burgers, sandwiches, and a wide range of appetizers and light bar fare.